Student Management Policy: Developing Responsible Citizens

 - Discuss the possibility of an assessment by the school counselor if you think your child may be misbehaving because of a problem with a teacher, and then speak to the Director.

-- If you are concerned that your child's behavior is being influenced by her friends (peer group) and that she is hanging out with the 'wrong crowd', ask the SC to talk to your child.
+- If you are concerned that your child's behavior is being influenced by him/her friends (peer group) and that he/she is hanging out with the 'wrong crowd', ask the SC to talk to your child.

 - Remember, you do not have to always handle your child’s misbehavior on your own.
 If you don't know how to handle the situation, speak to the school counselor or seek outside professional help and advice.